-Notice: If the radio or other accessories are left on during the jump starting procedure, they could be damaged.
-The repairs would not be covered by the warranty.
-Always turn off the radio and other accessories when jump starting the vehicle.
+Notice: If any accessories are left on or plugged in during the jump starting procedure, they could be damaged.
+The repairs would not be covered by the vehicle warranty.
+Whenever possible, turn off or unplug all accessories on either vehicle when jump starting the vehicle.

-- Turn off the ignition on both vehicles.
+- 3. Turn off the ignition on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter or the accessory power outlets.
 Turn off the radio and all lamps that are not needed.
 This will avoid sparks and help save both batteries.
 And it could save the radio! - 4.
 Open the hoods and locate the positive (+) and negative (-) terminal locations on the other vehicle.
 Your vehicle has a remote positive (+) and a remote negative (-) jump starting terminal.
-See Engine Compartment Overview on page 10-6 for more information on the terminal locations.
+See Engine Compartment Overview on page 10-5 for the terminal locations.